You want smart political talk without the meltdowns?

 Well, Chip, this is what Chip Roy was offering.

-That would have been the short term CR.
+That would have been the short-term CR.

 Thank you.

-I appreciate things.
+I appreciate taking it.

-Katie, Katie really thanks you.
+Katie, Katie, really thanks you.

-Katie, you're the best.
+Okay, Katie, you're the best.

 Always sucking up to Katie and Linda.